 Pharmaceutical manufacturing operations are challenging environments for asset maintenance.
 Availability of production machinery and ancillary services such as HVAC and utilities are critical to controlling costs, but stringent regulatory requirements constrain how work is done.
+Any unplanned downtime caused by equipment failures or breakdowns not only result in lost production, but also higher compliance risks.

-Embracing IoT in pharmaceutical manufacturing
+Embracing IoT in pharma manufacturing

 Industrial Internet of Things (IIoT) sensors gather data, process it as needed and transmit it.
 Some sensors use wired ethernet, but many operate wirelessly, using protocols such as Wi-Fi, Bluetooth or even cellular networks.
 Data is collected in a central location, in the cloud or on-premises, where it’s stored and analyzed.
+Strong data integrity and validation protocols are an essential part of this, as they ensure the information being collected is accurate and applicable.
+In addition, pharmaceutical manufacturers need to invest in cybersecurity and data governance to reduce the risk of data breaches.

 Analysis is moving beyond triggering alarms as thresholds are reached to finding patterns and making predictions.
 As the volume of data grows, businesses are increasingly using AI to handle the output from condition monitoring sensors to determine when maintenance work is needed.